 We keep a record of every complaint and look at how many we receive and the reasons why.
 We use this information along with our customer surveys to help make sure we continually improve the service we provide.

 Making a complaint doesn’t affect your legal rights.

 Yes, chartered physiotherapists with the appropriate postgraduate training are qualified to manipulate.

 There is no pre-determined number of treatments for a specific condition.
-However following your initial consultation, your clinician will discuss and agree a treatment plan with you.
-This may include advice regarding the approximate number of treatments you need.
-However, it's important to bear in mind that each person responds to treatment differently.
+Following your initial consultation, your clinician will discuss and agree a treatment plan with you.
+This may include advice about the approximate number of treatments you need.
+However, it’s important to bear in mind that each person responds to treatment differently.

 Bupa health centres providing musculoskeletal services do not have specialised equipment such as hoists.

-The first time that you contact us, we will ask you to provide some personal details and open a confidential medical file for all your records.
+The first time that you contact us, we’ll ask you to provide some personal details and open a confidential medical file for all of your records.
 All patient records are subject to the same strict rules of confidentiality that you would expect of any medical records.
 No information will be passed to any third party without your consent.

 It requires that as an organisation we have: